To throw or not to throw, that is the question

 Lets add more requirements

-lets only print out lines that are number
+lets only print out lines that are numbers and lines that are not, lets print

 out Line not a number